-Data engineering is one of the highest-paying careers in technology.
+Data engineering is one of the highest-paying and most sought-after careers in technology.
 Depending on the company, data engineering can involve anything from strictly ETL pipeline work to architecting data platforms or building machine learning models.
-When you see job postings for data engineers, you will notice quickly that the responsibilities vary a lot between companies.
+When you see job postings for data engineers, you will notice quickly that the job responsibilities for this role vary a lot between companies.

 Why is it so hard to break into data engineering?